openzomboid/permanent-effects-drinks/README.md

 ## How to Use
 At this moment items can be only spawned by admin.
 Use /additem Permanent.Code to add drink to inventory.

+## Configuration
+In the sandbox settings there is a "Permanent Effects Drinks" tab where you can change the following settings:

+* KeepExperience - If enabled, the experience gained will be carried over to the next level when using drinks.
+Due to the nature of the game, there is a dependence on the state of the character.
+For example, with a greatly reduced weight or frailty of a character, the accumulated experience may be reduced by 30% or even not saved at all.
+For the best effect of the drink, the player must take care of the good condition of the character. **Anticheat Type15 must be disabled on the server.**

 ## Translations
 * English (EN)
 * Russian (RU)